 Arched windows are a popular way for builders to make a dramatic design statement.
 While they're are commonly found over the front door and in kitchens, they’re also used in family rooms over standard windows.
 There are two ways to cover your arched windows:

-Wood blinds and cell shades can be custom fitted to the exact measurements of your arched window for an inside mount.
-Simply send us a cutout template of your window and we’ll make a window covering that’s a perfect fit.
+Cell shades can be custom fitted to the exact measurements of your arched window for an inside mount.
+No template is required and we’ll quickly make a window covering that’s a perfect fit.

 Any window treatment we offer can be used to cover your arched window if you want an outside mount configuration.
 Make sure to add at least 2” onto the width on each side of the widest points and at least 2” in length at the center of the window.
 This will make sure the window covering will completely cover the arched window.